Home Latest News View The Trailer Bills Story Gallery Join the Email List Guest Book Bios and Contact Info

 What I have come to know is an amazing person, a story rich in content, and a wide variety of human emotion with scenes ranging from highly upbeat and incredibly funny to deeply serious and powerfully inspirational.
 But most of all, I've gotten to know who the real Bill is, and have the privilege to bring this story and actual real-life footage of Bill to a worldwide audience.

-Barry, Jack Doepke, and BillOver the past 7 years, I have met and interviewed all the main people in Bill's life, and have learned amazing true stories about Bill, compiling the hours of footage along with an extensive 35 page written outline of every minute detail relevant to Bill's life.
-Along the way, I have met many people in the fundraising and production process, and have been working closely with Tom Walz and the Extend the Dream Foundation to get the documentary underway.
+Barry, Jack Doepke, and BillI have met and interviewed all the main people in Bill's life, and have learned amazing true stories about Bill, compiling the hours of footage along with an extensive 35 page written outline of every minute detail relevant to Bill's life.
+Along the way, I have met many people in the fundraising and production process, and have been working closely with Tom Walz and the Extend The Dream Foundation to get the documentary underway.

 Bill Sackter Documentary Completed

-Beginning with nearly 50 hours of great source material, I have edited the production down to a 90 minute feature length documentary that has been described as "inspirational" and "an emotional rollercoaster" in private screenings, and many people said it brought them to tears.
+Beginning with nearly 50 hours of great source material, I edited the production down to a 90 minute feature length documentary that has been described as "inspirational" and "an emotional rollercoaster" in private screenings, and many people said it brought them to tears.

-I then finished producing the Public Screening Version of the DVD in April 2009, and following that I assembled a vast number of DVD extras, deleted scenes, video and audio clips, director's commentary, and more to be included along with the full documentary in the Deluxe Edition DVD (for Home Use) which I completed in May 2009.
+I assembled a vast number of DVD extras, deleted scenes, video and audio clips, director's commentary, and more that are included along with the full documentary in the Deluxe Edition DVD.
+With over two hours of additional content, the Deluxe Edition DVD gives even more depth to the documentary experience.

 All the best,